-- Kwacha 140 million (app.
-US\$7.8 Million) to be paid to local contractors in the road sector. - Zambia Revenue Authority (ZRA) to suspend excise duty on imported ethanolbased sanitizers and other medicine-related activities subject to guidelines to be issued by ZRA - Nakonde border temporarily closed to allow for screening, testing and sanitization. - International commercial flight options currently exist in Zambia with Ethiopian Airlines. - VAT payments on imported spare-parts, lubricants, and stationery to be removed to ease pressure on companies. - Suspension of import duties on the importation of concentrates in the mining sector to ease pressure on the sector. - Suspension of export duty on precious metals and crocodile skins. - The Government has put in place measures to encourage the use of digital financial services to minimize use of cash money and minimize person to person contacts in conducting financial transactions by: - I. waiving charges for person to person electronic money transfers of up to Kwacha 150: these transactions are thus to be free of charge. - II.
-Removing the transaction and balance limits on agents and corporate wallets. - III.
-Reducing the processing fees for Real Time Gross Settlement System. - Pre-clearance and E-payment strongly encouraged to reduce human contact - Use of Risk Management and selectivity - Truck drivers are allowed entry at border points however, they are subjected to testing and kept under mandatory quarantine for 14 days on entry if showing symptoms or if they are originating from high risk countries

-Ministry of Commerce, Trade and Industry

-P.O.
-Box 31968 LUSAKA
+Trade Facilitation / Business Support To support easing of liquidity, Government to release Kwacha 2.5 billion (app.
+US\$140 Mill) to reduce arrears owed to domestic supplies of goods and services, pay outstanding arrears of pensioners and retirees.
+Kwacha 140 million (app.
+US\$7.8 Million) to be paid to local contractors in the road sector.
+Zambia Revenue Authority (ZRA) to suspend excise duty on imported ethanol-based sanitizers and other medicine-related activities subject to guidelines to be issued by ZRA Nakonde border temporarily closed to allow for screening, testing and sanitization.
+International commercial flight options currently exist in Zambia with Ethiopian Airlines.
+VAT payments on imported spare-parts, lubricants, and stationery to be removed to ease pressure on companies.
+Suspension of import duties on the importation of concentrates in the mining sector to ease pressure on the sector.
+Suspension of export duty on precious metals and crocodile skins.
+The Government has put in place measures to encourage the use of digital financial services to minimize use of cash money and minimize person to person contacts in conducting financial transactions by: waiving charges for person to person electronic money transfers of up to Kwacha 150: these transactions are thus to be free of charge.
+Removing the transaction and balance limits on agents and corporate wallets.
+Pre-clearance and e-Payment strongly encouraged to reduce human contact Use of Risk Management and selectivity Truck drivers are allowed entry at border points however, they are subjected to testing and kept under mandatory quarantine for 14 days on entry if showing symptoms or if they are originating from high risk countries Coordinating Ministry (National Contact Points) Ministry of Commerce, Trade and Industry P.O.
+Box 31968 LUSAKA Zambia Tel: +260 223617 / 228301; Fax: +260 226673 Email: mushuma.mulenga@grz.gov.zm; paul.mumba@mtci.gov.zm; Philip.soko@mcti.gov.zm; kabuswe.bwalya@mcti.gov.zm Zambia National Public Health Institute.
+Email: ims.covid@znphi.co.zm